 Savory Rhubarb – here are five ways with rhubarb from the Smithsonian Magazine (check out the recipes and suggestions, they are creative and interesting).

-- Raw: dip in sugar or honey – choose smaller thinner stalks for this, as they will likely be sweeter by nature.
+- Raw: dip in sugar or honey – choose smaller thinner stalks for this, as they will likely taste sweeter.
 And, don’t eat the leaves.
-See a previous blog for readers’ suggestions on things to do with rhubarb leaves: polish barbecues and shoes, wear them like hats, etc. The future beckons.
+See a previous blog for readers’ suggestions on things to do with rhubarb leaves: polish barbecues and shoes, wear them like hats, etc. The possibilities beckon.

 - Stirred: make into a sauce to pour over yogurt or ice cream and add sliced bananas or strawberries if you want.
 Or make into jams and chutneys in place of similar fibrous ingredients.
 Chutney is particularly nice.